Skip to content

 03

-IP, trademarks, and operator training programmes are designed to be capitalised on the Saudi entity.
-Shenzhen R&D and procurement will serve the Saudi entity on a cost-plus transfer-pricing basis — the Kingdom retains the brand and the customer relationship.
+IP, trademarks, and operator training programs are designed to be capitalized on the Saudi entity.
+Shenzhen R&D and procurement serve the Saudi entity on a cost-plus transfer-pricing basis — the Kingdom retains the brand and the customer relationship.

 ESOP reserve (Kingdom-resident team headroom)